eschan145/DieKnow/README.md

 ### For Python

 1. Install Python 3
+2. Click on Code
+3. Click on Download Zip
+4. Extract the zip
-2. Run the program
+6. Run the program
-3. Enjoy :)
+7. Enjoy :)

 ## Commands